Di-Gata Defenders

 Di-Gata Defenders is an animated series created by Greg Collinson that was produced by LuxAnimation and Nelvana Entertainment.
 The series follows the travels and adventures of six teenagers, part of an organization called the Di-Gata Defenders.
 Their mission as heroes is to defend RaDos against evil factions.
 The series aired for two seasons.

-Creation
+Development

 In 2005, Nelvana Entertainment created a project called Funpak.
 It was designed to allow creators to pitch and create 5 minute interstitials.
-At the time, Greg Collinson didn't plan on pitching anything for this project until a colleague of his discussed about it on a train ride.
-He spent two weeks creating the "bible" for his series idea, which was initially named Power Stone Warriors.
+At the time, Greg Collinson did not plan on pitching anything for this project until a colleague of his discussed about it on a train ride.
+Collinson spent two weeks creating the series bible for his series idea, which was initially named Power Stone Warriors.
 In this bible, he planned out the prototype characters, factions, and the universe the series would take place in.
-He later meets with the executives at Nelvana and Greg pitches his bible to them.
-Pleased with the promise this series had, Greg Collinson was given the greenlight to produce this series with help from Ken Cuperus, a script writer.
+Collinson later met with the executives at Nelvana and pitched his bible to them.
+Pleased with the promise this series had, Collinson was given the greenlight to produce this series with writer Ken Cuperus.
 The series then launched September 16, 2006 under its new name - Di-Gata Defenders.